Brain activity and meditation: Electroencephalography

 Similar to research into state changes in brain function, older studies make more specific claims about trait changes in meditators versus non-meditators.
-Changes to the alpha wave were indicated to be a trait, as well as state, phenomena.
+Changes to the alpha wave were indicated to be a trait, as well as state and phenomena.
 Studies have reported an increase in the specific frequencies expressed in the alpha range, increased alpha band power, and an overall slowing (reduction in frequency) in EEG activity in experienced meditators versus less experienced meditators while meditating.
-The alpha blocking phenomena, observed as a state change in brain function, was investigated as a possible trait change as well.
+The alpha blocking phenomenon, observed as a state change in brain function, was investigated as a possible trait change as well.
 One study that examined a variety of meditation techniques tried to show that alpha blocking was affected by the long term practice of meditation by testing response to auditory stimuli.
 Review works, however, comment on inconsistent findings as well as a lack of repeated results in this, and other studies.
 They further remark that, similar to observations in brain state changes, only general assertions can be made about brain trait changes: some change in the electroencephalographic profile exists but with some inconsistency.
 It is also important to note that these trait changes were observed during meditation, and although it does indicate that a practitioner's electroencephalographic profile is modified by the practice of meditation, these EEG studies have not yet shown changes in non-meditating brains, even of experienced meditators.